 How long will it take?

-Applications submitted by post via the Student Batch Scheme usually take eight weeks to be processed.
-However during busy periods (September to November) it can take longer.
+Applications submitted by post will have a decision within 8 weeks.
+However, during busy periods (September to November) it can take longer.

 Get a faster decision on your application

 If you want to get a decision more quickly, you can pay an extra £500 for the priority service to get a decision within 5 working days.